Prednisolone

-Prednisolone is a steroid medication used to treat certain types of allergies, inflammatory conditions, autoimmune disorders, and cancers.
-Some of these conditions include adrenocortical insufficiency, high blood calcium, rheumatoid arthritis, dermatitis, eye inflammation, asthma, and multiple sclerosis.
+Prednisolone is a corticosteroid, a steroid hormone used to treat certain types of allergies, inflammatory conditions, autoimmune disorders, and cancers, electrolyte imbalances and skin conditions.
+Some of these conditions include adrenocortical insufficiency, high blood calcium, rheumatoid arthritis, dermatitis, eye inflammation, asthma, multiple sclerosis, and phimosis.
 It can be taken by mouth, injected into a vein, used topically as a skin cream, or as eye drops.
+It differs from the similarly named prednisone in having a hydroxyl at the 11th carbon instead of a ketone.

-Side effects with short-term use include nausea, inability to concentrate, insomnia, or feeling tired.
+Common side effects with short-term use include nausea, difficulty concentrating, insomnia, increased appetite, and fatigue.
 More severe side effects include psychiatric problems, which may occur in about 5% of people.
-Common side effects with long term use include bone loss, weakness, yeast infections, and easy bruising.
+Common side effects with long-term use include bone loss, weakness, yeast infections, and easy bruising.
 While short-term use in the later part of pregnancy is safe, long-term use or use in early pregnancy is occasionally associated with harm to the baby.
 It is a glucocorticoid made from hydrocortisone (cortisol).

 Prednisolone was discovered and approved for medical use in 1955.
 It is on the World Health Organization's List of Essential Medicines.
 It is available as a generic drug.
-In 2020, it was the 153rd most commonly prescribed medication in the United States, with more than 3 million prescriptions.
+In 2023, it was the 146th most commonly prescribed medication in the United States, with more than 3 million prescriptions.